 Our students engineer for impact.
-We are creating a culture of excellence where learners and teachers approach engineering from the community’s perspective and students are challenged to think creatively, innovatively, and broadly.
+We are creating a culture of excellence where learners and teachers approach engineering from from the organization's and the community’s perspective and students are challenged to think creatively, innovatively, and broadly.

 Our broad-based curriculum allows students to learn history, arts, and language, to design models that are culturally appropriate and relevant.
 Therefore, our graduates are not only technically sound in engineering, mathematics, and science, our teachers help them to connect their classroom experiences first to their immediate environment and then to the wider world.